 Luckily, there are others like you out there!
 That’s why we have all of these online repositories that are full of all types of files, all optimized for 3D printing.
 These sites might also give you a CAD file that you can manipulate, but all the uploaded files are available as a 3D printable .STL file.

-The last platform is Thingiverse, this is the platform I spent the most time on.
-It’s another community-fueled repository of 3D printable files.
+The platform I spend the most time on is Thingiverse.
+It’s a community-fueled repository of 3D printable files.
 There seems to be more available parts, and there’s an option for the community to “remix” someone’s submitted part to optimize it in one way or another.
 They even have D&D minis and a fantasy mini set ready to go!